– Episode Titles, Synopsis, Air Dates & Cast –

 A powerful noblewoman and niece to King Edward IV, the Countess of Salisbury is the matriarch of the Catholic Pole family.
 Her son Reginald was the last Catholic Archbishop of Canterbury, and is in Europe forging alliances with Emperor Charles V and planning to lead a crusade to bring England back under papal control.
 To Henry’s horror, his cousin Reginald has written a book urging the people of England to rebel against their King and restore the country to Rome.
 The Poles wish Princess Mary restored to the succession.

-The London ambassador of Emperor Charles V, Chapuys is a Catholic loyal to Princess Mary and a useful but dangerous man for Cromwell to know.
+The Spanish ambassador of Emperor Charles V to Henry VIII’s court from 1529 to 1545.
+Chapuys is a Catholic loyal to Princess Mary and a useful but dangerous man for Cromwell to know.

 Richard Cromwell (Joss Porter)